What is MCB?

 However, Neutral pole is without any protection and can only be switched.

-A 4 pole MCB is similar to TPN but additionally, it also has protective release for the neutral pole.
+A 4 pole MCB is similar to TPN but additionally, it also has a protective release for the neutral pole.

 This MCB should be used in cases where there is a possibility of high neutral current flow through the circuit as in cases of an unbalanced circuit.